-- the planning and development of specifications for the materials, design, engineering, inspection, and layout of the Distribution System Expansion and Connection; - ii. construction work on existing Hydro Ottawa facilities and equipment; - iii. the work involving existing Hydro Ottawa distribution assets; - iv. the work that involves third-party Support Structures; and v. the work that involves specifying, procuring, and installing revenue metrology equipment with the exception of Multiple Customer Metering System (MCMS).
+- the planning and development of specifications for the materials, design, engineering, inspection, and layout of the Distribution System Expansion and Connection; - ii. the construction work on existing Hydro Ottawa facilities and equipment; - iii. the work involving existing Hydro Ottawa Distribution System assets; - iv. the work that involves third-party Support Structures; and v. the work that involves specifying, procuring, and installing revenue metrology equipment with the exception of Multiple Customer Metering System (MCMS).

-Hydro Ottawa Responsibilities under the Alternative Bid Option
+Hydro Ottawa Responsibilities under the alternative bid option include:

-- i. design verification, inspection, testing and authorization of the energized line; and - ii.
-Distributed Energy Resource transfer trip schema and SCADA interface with Hydro Ottawa's system and Hydro Ottawa's revenue metering interface.
+- i. design verification, inspection, testing and authorization of the energized line; and - Distributed Energy Resource transfer trip schema and Supervisory Control and Data Acquisition (SCADA) interface with Hydro Ottawa's system and Hydro Ottawa's revenue metering interface.